years. Mary was the pianist for Dayspring United Methodist Church for 25 years and has traveled to Europe four times, singing with their Chorale.

-Mary is also a Licensed Professional Counselor, with a Master's Degree in Clinical Counseling.
-She has worked in the Behavioral Health field for 26 years, and recently retired from her position with Aetna.
+In addition ot her music experience, Mary has a Master's Degree in Clinical Counseling, is a licensed professional counselor, and recently retired from her position with Aetna.
 Mary feels very fortunate to have been involved in her two loves of life -- psychology, and music!

 The all-volunteer, elected Board of Directors of the Tempe Community Chorus manages daily operations of the Choir including selecting practice and performance venues, collecting dues, maintaining the sheet music library, marketing and other operating responsibilities.
 The Board consists of a president, vice-president, treasurer, and secretary, and various at-large members.

 Active chorus members are encouraged to attend any board meeting, and are urged to consider joining the board to help out with the business of running the Tempe Community Chorus.